reductstore/website/blog/2024-03-15-ROS-integration/index.md

 - Serialize data before storing it in ReductStore in a cross-platform binary format to ensure compatibility with different systems and programming languages.
 - Create a ReductStore bucket with a [**FIFO**](<https://www.reduct.store/docs/how-does-it-work#bucket>) quota to prevent disk overwriting in the future.
 - Use token authentication to protect your data.
 You can generate an access token using either the [**Web Console**](<https://github.com/reductstore/web-console>) or the [**CLI client**](<https://cli.reduct.store/>).
-- Use [**ReductCLI**](<http://cli.reduct.store/>) for data replication or backup purposes.
+- Use the [**Web Console**](<https://github.com/reductstore/web-console>) or [**ReductCLI**](<http://cli.reduct.store/>) for data replication or backup purposes.

 ## Conclusion
 In conclusion, this blog post has demonstrated how to capture and store raw camera images from a ROS topic in ReductStore.
-The provided code snippets serve as a practical guide for setting up such a system, highlighting the importance of non-blocking operations and proper serialization to maintain system performance.
+The provided code snippets serve as a practical guide for setting up such a system, highlighting the importance of non-blocking operations and proper serialization to maintain system performance and compatibility.

 Using [**ReductStore**](<https://reduct.store/>) is straightforward to deploy and provides a robust solution for managing large volumes of image data in real time.
 The FIFO quota management, metadata association, and replication features make it an ideal choice for managing unstructured data in ROS-based computer vision applications.